AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-index.md

 Note that the `time.IsKey` field is set to true.

 To read data using the index, you define a start index and an end index.
 For `DateTime`, use the ISO 8601 representation of dates and times.
-To query for a window of values between January 1, 2010 and February 1, 2010, you would define indexes as "2010-01-01T08:00:00.000Z" and "2010-02-01T08:00:00.000Z", respectively.
+To query for a window of data points between January 1, 2010 and February 1, 2010, you would define indexes as "2010-01-01T08:00:00.000Z" and "2010-02-01T08:00:00.000Z", respectively.

 For additional information, see [Read data](xref:sdsReadingData).